 - Empower your employees to make inexpensive decisions without the need for management approval.

 - Hire from the inside first.

-- Involve your employees into the hiring process.
+- Involve your employees in the hiring process.

-- Have a day every quarter where management cooks a big dinner/lunch for the employees.
+- Have a day every quarter where management cooks a big dinner/lunch for employees.

-- Organize 2 annual parties, one for the holidays and one for summer like a family picnic.
+- Organize 2 annual parties, one for the holidays and one for summer such as a family picnic.

 - Host a team fun event like a board game or karaoke event.

-- Organize contests like pumpkin decorating contest, rocks, papers scissors tournament, identify baby photo contest or cookie decorating contest.
+- Organize contests like a pumpkin decorating contest, a rock paper scissors tournament, or an identify baby photo contest or cookie decorating contest.

 - Host an ice cream social event at the office.

-- Approve early release on Fridays or certain time of the year when business is slow.
+- Approve early release on Fridays or a certain time of the year when business is slow.